Big News: ATF Proposes New Rule For Long Standing Gun Law

 Frequently Asked Questions

-What is the ATF proposing regarding unlawful drug users and firearm ownership?
+What is the ATF proposing regarding firearm ownership and controlled substances?

-The ATF is proposing a rule change to clarify that individuals with valid prescriptions for controlled substances, such as marijuana, are not automatically considered 'unlawful users' under federal law (18 U.S.C.
-922(g)(3)).
-This aims to prevent NICS denials based on isolated incidents or prescriptions alone.
+The ATF is proposing a rule change to clarify that individuals with valid prescriptions for controlled substances, including marijuana, are not automatically considered 'unlawful users' prohibited from owning firearms under 18 U.S.C.
+922(g)(3).

 When is the deadline for public comment on the ATF's proposed rule?

-The public comment period for the ATF's proposed rule change regarding unlawful users and controlled substances is open until June 30th, 2026.
-Interested parties can submit their feedback during this period.
+The public comment period for the ATF's interim final rule regarding unlawful users of controlled substances is open until June 30, 2026.
+This allows stakeholders to provide input on the proposed changes.

-How does the proposed ATF rule affect marijuana prescription holders?
+How does the proposed ATF rule change affect firearm purchase forms like the Form 4473?

 Related News